Swiss-system chess tournaments and unfairness: The Swiss system in chess

-The main design issues in a Swiss-system tournament are (i) how to pair the contestants in each round; and (ii) how to rank the contestants based on their previous results.
+The two central design issues in Swiss-system tournaments are (i) how to pair the contestants in each round; and (ii) how to rank the contestants based on their previous results.

-In Swiss-system chess tournaments, the pairing should satisfy three hard constraints \citep{FIDE2020}: \begin{itemize} \item Two players cannot play against each other more than once; \item The difference between the number of black and the number of white games should be between $-2$ and $+2$ for each player; \item No player is allowed to receive the same colour three times in a row. \end{itemize} The last two constraints may exceptionally be violated in the last round of a tournament, but our database is free from these extreme scenarios.
+In Swiss-system chess tournaments, the pairing should satisfy three hard constraints \citep{FIDE2020}: \begin{itemize} \item Two players cannot play against each other more than once; \item The difference between the number of black and the number of white games should be between $-2$ and $+2$ for each player; \item No player is allowed to receive the same colour three times in a row. \end{itemize} The last two constraints may exceptionally be violated in the last round of a tournament.

-Furthermore, three soft criteria exist that can be used to evaluate a pairing mechanism: \begin{itemize} \item In general, players are paired to others with the same score; \item In general, a player is given the colour with which they played fewer games; \item If colours are already balanced, then, in general, a player is given the colour that alternates from the last one. \end{itemize}
+Furthermore, three soft criteria exist that can be used to evaluate a pairing mechanism: \begin{itemize} \item In general, players are paired to others with the same score; \item In general, a player is given the colour with which they played fewer games; \item If colours are already balanced, then, in general, a player is given the colour that alternates from the last one. \end{itemize} Colour allocation in the first round is random for each match separately.

-Currently, FIDE accepts four variants of the Swiss-system, the classical Dutch system, as well as the Lim, Dubov, and Burnstein systems, that differ in their pairing method \citep{FIDE2020}.
+Currently, FIDE accepts four variants of the Swiss system, the classical Dutch system, as well as the Lim, Dubov, and Burstein systems, which differ in their pairing method \citep{FIDE2020}.
 The Dutch and Dubov systems are compared via simulations by \citet{Held2020}.

-However, FIDE does not provide any official algorithm to pair the players in Swiss-system chess tournaments.
-Pairing has traditionally been done by hand; today, various software are available on the market for this purpose and some of them are approved by FIDE.
-For example, the Swiss-Manager (\url{https://swiss-manager.at/}) can handle Swiss-system up to 60 players and 11 rounds for a price of 75 Euro, and up to 1,500 players (or 300 teams) and 23 rounds for 150 Euro.
+Pairing has traditionally been done by hand, without computer assistance; today, FIDE endorses some tournament manager software to organise Swiss-system competitions, see \url{https://spp.fide.com/endorsed-tournament-managers/}.
+Nevertheless, due to the complex rules, even pairing engines endorsed by FIDE make occasional mistakes \citep{SauerCsehLenzner2024}.

+In chess, every match has three possible outcomes: white wins (black loses), white loses (black wins), and draw.
+The winner receives 1 point, the loser 0 points, and a draw gives 0.5-0.5 points to both players.
+Thus, the total number of points for any player in a tournament could be between 0 and the number of rounds with a step of 0.5.
+The ranking is based on the total number of points scored, followed by various tie-breaking criteria \citep{Freixas2022}.
+Tie-breaking rules are not considered in our study.

+Almost all players have an Elo rating, a measure of strength based on past performances \citep{Elo1978, Aldous2017, GomesdePinhoZancoSzczecinskiKuhnSeara2024}.
+Let $R_i$ and $R_j$ denote the Elo ratings of players $i$ and $j$, respectively.
+The expected result of their match is